ibireme/yyjson/doc/BuildAndTest.md

 target_link_libraries(your_target PRIVATE yyjson)
 ```

-If your CMake version is higher than 3.14, you can use the following method to let CMake automatically download it:
+If your CMake version is higher than 3.14, you can use the following code to let CMake automatically download it:
 ```cmake
 include(FetchContent)